-- 316. The City acknowledges its responsibility to provide a safe and healthful work environment for City employees.
+- The City acknowledges its responsibility to provide a safe and healthful work environment for City employees.
 The City agrees to investigate and give consideration to departmental recommendations to improve the working environment for represented employees.
-The City agrees to maintain safety standards for represented employees as required by the pertinent provisions of Cal-OSHA. - 317.
-When an employee has a good faith belief that a work assignment presents health and safety risks outside those normally associated with the work, he/she may refuse to begin or continue a work assignment. - 318.
-When in such case an employee declines to begin or continue a work assignment, she or he shall notify his/ her in house safety officer of the situation.
+The City agrees to maintain safety standards for represented employees as required by the pertinent provisions of Cal-OSHA. - When an employee has a good faith belief that a work assignment presents health and safety risks outside those normally associated with the work, the employee may refuse to begin or continue a work assignment. - When in such case an employee declines to begin or continue a work assignment, the employee shall notify the in house safety officer of the situation.
 The in-house safety officer shall promptly investigate the complaint.
-While the employee is awaiting the arrival of the in-house officer and until the officer has made his/her determination, the employee shall not be required to perform the disputed assignment, and may be reassigned if other work is available. - 319.
-If the safety officer determines that the complaint is valid, his/her decision shall override the departmental management decisions, including abatement procedures or employee reassignment. - 320.
+While the employee is awaiting the arrival of the in-house officer and until the officer has made a determination, the employee shall not be required to perform the disputed assignment, and may be reassigned if other work is available. - 292.
+If the safety officer determines that the complaint is valid, the safety officer's decision shall override the departmental management decisions, including abatement procedures or employee reassignment. - 293.
 Right to Know: Material Safety Data sheets shall be available for inspection by employees or their Union representative.